Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of bicycles inside the Pedego Bikes

-Pedego Carlsbad is minutes from the beach and a great place in Carlsbad Village to get cruisers and electric bike rentals.
+Carlsbad e-bikes & more is minutes from the beach and a great place in Carlsbad Village to get cruisers, electric bikes, and even golf cart rentals.
 It’s locally owned and also a full-service bike shop.

-Pedego also has guided bike tours if you’re interested in cruising down the coastline and pedaling past some awesome views.
-The tours do fill up fast so you’ll want to book your preferred bike tour beforehand.
-If you plan on self-exploring, then I recommend biking to the Campstore in South Carlsbad and back – it makes for a nice loop.
+Carlsbad e-bikes & more also has guided bike tours if you’re interested in cruising down the coastline and pedaling past some awesome views.
+The tours do fill up fast, so you’ll want to book your preferred bike tour beforehand.
+If you plan on self-exploring, then I recommend biking to The Camp Store in South Carlsbad and back – it makes for a nice loop.

 📚 Related Reading: Looking for more things to do in the area?
-Then bike on over to the next beach towns and bookmark my guides to what to do in Oceanside and what to do in Encinitas.
+Then bike on over to the next beach towns!
+Bookmark my guides to what to do in Oceanside and what to do in Encinitas for more info.

 Evrgrounded & Evrbottle